A Secret Strategy for Smarter Seasonal Shopping

 When my closet is stuffed with things I never wear, I feel inept and guilty: I know that fashion manufacturing is bad for the environment, and I want to buy quality pieces that last.

-And so, to counteract this tendency, I now refresh my wardrobe using a strategy I call “shopping in the present.”
 Here’s how it works: instead of buying clothes for a new phase that hasn’t yet happened, I buy things for the time and place I'm in.

-For example, years ago, while running around after my two small children at a beach resort and constantly adjusting my swimsuit to cover my bottom, I happened to glance across the pool to see another mother in the same situation wearing a gauzy, swingy, three-quarter-sleeved knee-length cover-up dress—with pockets!—over her bikini.
+For example, years ago, while running around after my two small children at a beach resort and constantly adjusting my swimsuit to cover my bottom, I happened to glance across the pool to see another mother in the same situation wearing a gauzy, swingy, three-quarter-sleeved, knee-length cover-up dress—with pockets!—over her bikini.

 It was exactly what I needed, and the next free moment I got, I conducted a hyper-specific online search for that very thing.
 Before the trip, I had busily shopped for swimsuits and cute evening outfits, having assumed the vacation would involve more adult relaxation than is realistic with active kids.
 The cover-up I bought on that trip has been a closet staple ever since, and if I’m heading to a pool or beach, it’s the first thing I reach for.

-Now, I follow a four-step process whenever I feel pressured to buy clothes for future me:
+Now, I follow a four-step process whenever I feel pressured to buy clothes for “future me:”

 Resist the rush!
-While advertisers excel at creating a sense of urgency, especially at times of heightened emotions, like “back-to-school” and “holiday party season,” I remind myself that there’s plenty of time to buy things for a season that hasn’t yet started and will last for months.1
+While advertisers excel at creating a sense of urgency, especially at times of heightened emotions, like “back-to-school” and “holiday party season,” I remind myself that there’s plenty of time to buy things for a season that hasn’t yet started and will last for months.

 Shop my closet: I assess what I already own to find pieces I feel comfortable in and know I’ll wear so that I have a few key things I love going into a new season, activity, or phase of life.

 Pay attention: Then, I note what my schedule, weather—and the vibe—calls for, taking inspiration from what people around me wear at school drop-offs, shops, airports, restaurants, and on the street.
-Soon, it becomes clear what my real life requires: whether its more workout clothes, warmer sweaters, more comfortable pants or shoes, or nicer outfits for going out to dinner.
+Soon, it becomes clear what my real life requires: whether it’s more workout clothes, warmer sweaters, more comfortable pants or shoes, or nicer outfits for going out to dinner.

 Get specific: Once I have a list, I’ll have fun buying those things in the latest colors, patterns, or styles, confident they won’t lurk unworn in my closet, mocking me for my bad decisions.